DTjomsland/t3a1-workbook/README.md

 <strong>Example: `unshift()`</strong>

-The `unshift()` method is used to add a new element to the beginning of an array and return the arrays new length.
+The `unshift()` method is used to add a new element to the beginning of an array and return the array's new length.

 ```javascript
 const dogs = ["Pug", "Labrador", "Poodle", "Dachshund"];